Why You Shouldn’t Rush to Buy a House Right Now

 Financial Advice Expert, Albert App

-Daniel Demian is a financial advice expert at Albert.
+Daniel Demian is a senior financial advice expert at Albert.
+Having worked in institutional finance and private equity as an analyst, Daniel found that his passion falls with explaining and utilizing complex financial strategies in simple ways for everyday people.
 Daniel earned his bachelor's in Business Commerce from York University and is a Chartered Financial Analyst Level 3 Candidate.
-When he’s not working on improving his and others' financial literacy, you can find him working out or exploring the outdoors.